zachbryant/parcel-resolver-tspaths/README.md

 ## Known Limitations

-- This plugin is not currently compatible with importing [non-code assets](https://v2.parceljs.org/getting-started/migration/#importing-non-code-assets-from-javascript), but this is being considered for future development.
+- This plugin does not support Typescript aliases while importing [non-code assets](https://v2.parceljs.org/getting-started/migration/#importing-non-code-assets-from-javascript), but this is being considered for future development.

   For example: